 [Division 2 heading deleted by No. 42 of 1998 s.
 7.]

-10. Powers of Authority
+10. Powers of FES Commissioner

-(1) The Authority shall —
+(1) The FES Commissioner shall —

-(a) report to the Minister as often as it thinks expedient so to do on the best means to be taken for preventing or extinguishing bush fires;
+(a) report to the Minister as often as the FES Commissioner thinks expedient so to do on the best means to be taken for preventing or extinguishing bush fires;

-(b) perform and undertake such powers and duties as may be entrusted to it by the Minister;
+(b) perform and undertake such powers and duties as may be entrusted to the FES Commissioner by the Minister;

 (c) subject to the general control of and direction by the Minister, be responsible for the administration of this Act;